 Time to transition to PERAC implementation.

-States at the UN General Assembly have formally adopted a set of 27 legal principles intended to enhance the protection of the environment throughout the cycle of armed conflicts.
-The adoption marks the end of a 10-year process and is the most significant advance in the legal framework protecting the environment from war since the 1970s.
+States at the UN General Assembly have formally taken note of a set of 27 legal principles intended to enhance the protection of the environment throughout the cycle of armed conflicts.
+This marks the end of a 10-year process and is the most significant advance in the legal framework protecting the environment from war since the 1970s.

 A new framework